opsschool/curriculum/programming_201.rst

 Functions
 ---------
 Functions are used in Ruby to perform a specific task.
-Ideally, a single function should do a single task and no more.
-In Ruby, functions accept parameters and return a value.
+In Ruby parlance, functions are generally termed as methods.Ideally, a single method should do a single task and no more.
+In Ruby, methods accept parameters and return a value.

-A function is enclosed inside ``def`` and the ``end``keywords.
-Parentheses is optional in Ruby for parameters.
-In Ruby parlance, functions are generally termed as methods.
+A methods is enclosed inside ``def`` and the ``end``keywords.
+Parentheses is optional in Ruby for passing parameters.
 The last line inside a Ruby method is returned by the method.
 Using ``return`` keyword is optional.

 ..  code-blocks:: ruby
   def print_hello